xpepper/poker-hands-kata/README.md

 [PokerHands Kata](http://codingdojo.org/kata/PokerHands/)

 ### TODO

+* Write an AT that accept an input like `Black: 2H 3D  White: 2C 5H`
+  and prints the outcome of the match as a string like `White wins. - with high card`

+  * WIP: Parsing of the player white from an input string
+  * Parsing of the poker hand of the player white from an input string
+  * Build a `Winner` and print it
+  * Complete the parsing to handle the player black and its poker hand
+  * Let the players play against each other
+  * Print the GameResult

+* Write an AT that accept an input like `Black: 2H 5D  White: 2C 3H`
+  and prints the outcome of the match as a string like `Black wins. - with high card`

+* Write an AT that accept an input like `Black: 2H 5D  White: 2C 5H`
+  and prints the outcome of the match as a string like `Tie.`

 * From simply telling which hand is higher than another to showing the actual winning rank
     * explore how to tell which is the winning rank and **its point**
         * White wins. - with high card: Ace
         * Black wins. - with full house: 4 over 2
         * Tie.

+* Write an AT that accept an input like `Black: 2H 3D 5S 9C KD  White: 2C 3H 4S 8C AH`
+  and prints the outcome of the match as a string like `White wins. - with high card: Ace`

 * Smells like a rule engine is yelling to be implemented to evaluate the poker hands...

-* Write an AT that accept an input like `Black: 2H 3D 5S 9C KD  White: 2C 3H 4S 8C AH` and prints the outcome of the match as a string like `White wins. - with high card: Ace`

 * `GameResultPrinter` print a `Winner`... is it ok?
 What happens with a `Tie`?
 * Add the missing conversions from rank to string in `GameResultPrinter`
-* Add the missing ranks in `Rank` enumeration

 * Poker hand with three cards... ("3 cards" world)
     * rewrite the logic to find the highest card in a hand using sorting
     * three of a kind ranking
+    * Add the missing ranks in `Rank` enumeration

 * Add all the possible values for the poker `Cards`